Charlotte Moorman: Career

 Following her studies at Juilliard, Moorman commenced a classical concert hall career as a cellist and joined the American Symphony Orchestra.
-From 1958-1963 she was also a member of Jacob Glick's Boccerini Players.
+From 1958 to 1963 she was also a member of Jacob Glick's Boccerini Players.
 However, she was soon drawn into the more experimental performance art scene of the 1960s through her roommate and friend Yoko Ono.
 When asked during an interview how she had become interested in the avant-garde, Moorman said that one day she had grown [tired] of a Kabalevsky cello piece and someone had suggested that she try playing John Cage's "26 Minutes, 1.1499 Seconds for a String Player," which, among other things, requires the performer to prepare and eat mushrooms.

 Moorman befriended and later performed with many well-known artists of the late 20th century, including Paik, Yoko Ono, John Cage, Wolf Vostell, Joseph Beuys, Joseph Byrd, Carolee Schneemann, and Jim McWilliams.
 This led to her loose involvement with the Fluxus movement of avant-garde performance artists.
 She later worked closely with many of its protagonists to interpret enigmatic scores written in the open-ended spirit of Fluxus.
 In 1966, Beuys, then associated with Fluxus, created his work Infiltration Homogen für Cello, a felt-covered violoncello, in her honor.
 However, Moorman, like numerous other female artists including her close friend, Schneemann, was "blacklisted" by Fluxus-organizer George Maciunas for reasons that remain unclear.